The Daily Show: Jon Stewart returns and correspondents (2024–present)

 On January 24, 2024, it was announced that Jon Stewart would return as host for Monday night shows, while the remainder of the week would be hosted by the senior correspondents, beginning on February 12.
 Stewart accepted the single day a week contract deal as his initial run left him feeling exhausted.
 The producers of the show hope that Stewart will serve to cultivate and attract new talent to fill a full host role.
 In May 2024, it was announced that Stewart would additionally begin hosting The Weekly Show, an original podcast from Comedy Central.
 The senior correspondents began to regularly rotate as hosts.
 However, although Dulcé Sloan was a senior correspondent, she only hosted one week in this duty, and no longer lived in New York.

 On July 14, 2024, in the wake of the attempted assassination of Donald Trump, Comedy Central announced that The Daily Show would not air live from Milwaukee, the host city for the 2024 Republican National Convention, and would preempt the Monday evening broadcast for July 15.
 The show returned to air on July 16, 2024, from its New York studio.
 In late October, it was announced that Stewart has extended his contract to host through 2025.
 In November 2025, he again extended his contract to host through 2026.

+In October 2025, Stewart expressed support for Zohran Mamdani, a socialist politician who was running as the mayor of the New York City on a Democratic platform, during an interview episode of the show with him.
+In the course of the interview, Stewart called the attacks on Mamdani "Islamophobic" and called Mamdani's critics being "9/11" on him.

+Since Stewart's return, the show has experienced ratings growth throughout the entire week.
+The show is even attracting younger viewers who have largely abandoned traditional TV.

+On July 22, 2026, the show celebrated 30 years to the date since its first episode by airing a nearly 17-minute montage of chronological clips covering the major news stories during that time.